opendocsg/opendoc-state-courts-practice-directions-2021/PART-03-ORIGINATING-PROCESSES-AND-DOCUMENTS.md

 > #### (a) Natural person with Singapore identity card

->For a natural person who is a Singapore citizen or permanent resident, the identification number shall be the number of the identity card issued under the National Registration Act (Cap 201).
+>For a natural person who is a Singapore citizen or permanent resident, the identification number shall be the number of the identity card issued under the National Registration Act 1965.
 The seven digit number as well as the letters at the front and end should be stated.
 For example: “(NRIC No. S1234567A)”.

 > #### (b) Natural person with FIN number

->For a natural person, whether a Singapore citizen or permanent resident or not, who has not been issued with an identity card under the National Registration Act, but has been assigned a FIN number under the Immigration Regulations (Cap 133, Rg 1), the identification number shall be the FIN number.
+>For a natural person, whether a Singapore citizen or permanent resident or not, who has not been issued with an identity card under the National Registration Act 1965, but has been assigned a FIN number under the Immigration Regulations , the identification number shall be the FIN number.
 The number should be preceded by the prefix “FIN No.”

 > #### (c) Natural person: birth certificate or passport number

->For a natural person, whether a Singapore citizen or permanent resident or not, who has not been issued with an identity card under the National Registration Act or assigned a FIN number, the identification number shall be the birth certificate or passport number.
+>For a natural person, whether a Singapore citizen or permanent resident or not, who has not been issued with an identity card under the National Registration Act 1965 or assigned a FIN number, the identification number shall be the birth certificate or passport number.
 The number should be preceded by either of the following, as appropriate, “(Issuing country) BC No.” or “(Issuing country) PP No.”

 > #### (d) Natural person: other numbers